bernard-kavanagh/fraud_on-aws/README.md

 python execution/betting_investigation.py "<trigger text>" [entity_ref]
 ```

-Terminal version of the cognitive-foundation investigation loop.
+Terminal version of the agent investigation loop.
 Same lifecycle as the Admin path in Demo 2 (assemble → route → tool-use → slim summary), no UI.
 Useful for showing raw tool-trace output or scripting investigations against the betting adapter.
 Pass an entity_ref (customer_id or IP) for the full Tier 4 prior-investigations lookup.

 ### Demo 5 — Governed adjudication (Evidence → Assessment → Resolution)